2021 Reconciliation Action Plan

-We continue to build on almost 40 years of engagement with Indigenous groups.
+We continue to build on more than 40 years of engagement with Indigenous groups.
 We are committed to building and maintaining long-term relationships with Indigenous groups based on respect, trust, open communication and recognition that many of our activities occur on traditional lands.